Empowering a child comes with the territory and mindset of being an adult open to many factors of empowering kids.

 Owning Up One’s Mistakes

-Like mentioned in the earlier section, having the courage to own up one’s mistakes, say sorry and then move on, is a great quality.
+As mentioned in the earlier section, having the courage to own up one’s mistakes, say sorry, and then move on, is great quality.

 It takes away the fear of making mistakes.
 It pronounces that it is okay to make mistakes.